PASSIONLab/MaskedSpGEMM/README.md

-## SpGEMM (Sparse Matrix Matrix Multiplication)
+## Masked and Blocked SpGEMM (Sparse Matrix Matrix Multiplication)

+- Implements Masked SpGEMM algorithms
+- Implements a blocked SpGEMM as a gateway for dynamic algorithm selection and execution
-Supports heap-, hash-, outer-product-, and inner-product based SpGEMM.
+- Also includes heap-, hash-, outer-product-, and inner-product based non-masked SpGEMM codes for comparison.

 ## Download repository